 Shifted to a set of townhouses surrounding two sides of a street.
 One is mine, the one beside it turns out to be rented by Grace.
 Uninvited and assuming, her and her friends walk inside mine.
 The second story has two restrooms not ten feet from each other, one in each corner of the foyer-like room at the top of the stairs.
 “So this one should be mine,” Grace says.
 She decorates it throughout the afternoon as her friends help her.

-On the way to the restaurant where her friends are waiting to meet us for dinner, we make a stop to the outskirts of town where trailers and one-story, dilapidated houses line the streets at odd angles, as if the street had once not existed, just divvied-up land.
+On the way to the restaurant where her friends are waiting to meet us for dinner, we make a stop to the outskirts of town where trailers and one-story, dilapidated houses line the streets at odd angles, as if the street had once not existed, only divvied-up land.
 We have to drive through a special wooden door to get there.
 I step out of Mrs. Marrissa's long, white Lincoln and unlock the locks on the door, then open it for Grace to drive through, then close it behind her.
 Inside is a long, dusty-equipment-lined street inside an enormous garage leading to an opening at the other end.